About the Journal

 This is the Journal of Endovascular Resuscitation and Trauma Management (JEVTM).
 We want to provide a truly Open Access platform for the dissemination of knowledge and peer-reviewed research in the field of endovascular and hybrid hemorrhage control and resuscitation.

 To achieve this, we do not wish to be bound by medical discipline, country, resource or even the conventional rules of medical publishing.
 To achieve this goal, we have assembled an Editorial Board of clinicians and scientists who are experts within the field.
 This project is generously supported by a grant from the research division at Örebro University Hospital and support from Department of Cardiothoracic and Vascular Surgery, Örebro University Hospital, Sweden.
 The Journal office is administrated at the Department of Cardiothoracic and Vascular Surgery, Örebro University Hospital as a clinical research project and supervised by the Swedish and EU clinical and research regulations.

 We are keen to receive manuscript submissions that present new original findings, review important topics or educate our readers on any aspect of hemorrhage control, where an endovascular technique has been employed.
 This can either be in isolation or in combination with open surgical techniques (hybrid surgery).

 As the subject of hemorrhage and bleeding is a common problem across many medical disciplines, we encourage submissions from all specialties: vascular, trauma, acute care, obstetrics, emergency medicine, to mention a few.
-Read more in the section “For Authors".
+Read more in the section Submissions.

 The Journal will be published every four months and will be truly Open Access.
 There will be no article processing charges or publishing fees.
 All articles will be published online and indexed using a digital object identifier.
-The Archives can be found on www.jevtm.com under journals and are there with no time or access limitations.
+The Archives can be found on Journal of Endovascular Resuscitation and Trauma Management (jevtm.com) and are there with no time or access limitations.